Kosmokleaner/DirectXShaderCompilerWiki/Roadmap.md

 ## Candidate hardware features
 These are examples of changes to the language that require to changes in the hardware, and so will require updates to the underlying implementation.
 * Blender intrinsics
-* More atomic operations
-* More wave-level operations
 * Programmable blending (aka RT Read)
 * Input of arbitrary structures
 * More control over IEEE behavior